mlrun/katacoda-scenarios/00-tutorial/2-training/4-hyperparameters-tuning.md

-## Hyperparameters Tuning

 We will now multiple jobs in prallel for **hyperparameters tuning**.
 We will run a `GridSearch` with couple of parameters, select the best run with respect to the `max accuracy`. (read more about MLRun [Hyper-Param and Iterative jobs](https://docs.mlrun.org/en/latest/hyper-params.html)).

-We will run our hyperparameters tuning job by using the keywords arguments:
+For basic usage we can run our hyperparameters tuning job by using the keywords arguments:

 * `hyperparams` for the hyperparameters options and values of choice.
 * `selector` for specifying how to select the best model.